peteryzhang6/The-Law-of-One/Social Memory Complex/Ra.md

 64.8: Ra is not elite.
 To speak of our specific experiences to a group which honors us is to guide to the point of a specific advising.
 Our work was that of your peoples, of experiencing the catalyst of joys and sorrows.
 Our circumstances were somewhat more harmonious.
 Let it be said that any entity or group may create the most splendid harmony in any outer atmosphere.
 Ra’s experiences are no more than your own.
 Yours is the dance at this space/time in third-density harvest.
 # Why Ra service us
 14.18: I speak for the social memory complex termed Ra.
 We came among you to aid you.
 Our efforts in service were perverted.
 Our desire then is to eliminate as far as possible the distortions caused by those misreading our information and guidance.
-The general cause of service such as the Confederation offers is that of the primal distortion of the Law of One, which is [[STO-STS|service]]. [[The Infinite Creator|The One Being]] of the creation is like unto a body, if you will accept this third-density analogy.
+The general cause of service such as the Confederation offers is that of the primal distortion of the Law of One, which is [[STO-STS|service]]. [[The One Infinite Creator|The One Being]] of the creation is like unto a body, if you will accept this third-density analogy.
 Would we ignore a pain in the leg?
 A bruise upon the skin?
 A cut which is festering?
 No. There is no ignoring a call.
 We, the entities of sorrow, choose as our service the attempt to heal the sorrow which we are calling analogous to the pains of a physical body complex distortion.

 22.26: We remind you that we are one of the naïve members of that Confederation and are still attempting to recoup the damage for which we feel responsibility.
 It is our duty as well as honor to continue with your peoples, therefore, until all traces of the distortions of our teach/learnings have been embraced by their opposite distortions, and balance achieved.